LogicEu/utopia/README.md

-# utopia utilites
+# utopia

-Utopia is a small collection of generic and dynamic data structures written in
+Utopia is a small collection of generic and dynamic containers and data structures written in C.
-C.

-@eulogic